 Beware Of Rain

-Rain can be the quickest way to ruin a scorecard in golf.
+Rain can be the quickest way to ruin your golf scores.
 That is why we would recommend always having a waterproof notepad handy, just in case.
 This will allow you to write down your golf scores no matter the weather.

 You could then transfer your scores across after your round and can be a makeshift solution in temperamental weather conditions.